Remote Work Glossary

 Advantages of centralized payroll

 Companies opt for a centralized payroll approach for several reasons.
-Consider the following advantages as a starting point.
+We’ve outlined the strongest advantages below:

 Consistency and accuracy